sharasolns/sh-frontend/docs/guide/components/shcanvas.md

 - Details

    This will be the id of the canvas

-- Example: `myCanvas`
+    Example: canvas-id="myCanvas"

 ### `position`